jeremiahhansen/adf-deploy/README.md

 ### Context
 This script provides an alternative to Microsoft's suggested ADF CI/CD approach outlined in [Continuous integration and delivery in Azure Data Factory](https://docs.microsoft.com/en-us/azure/data-factory/continuous-integration-deployment).
 In my opinion Microsoft's approach has two significant drawbacks:

-1. The approach is a bit convoluted involving two separate code structures and processes.
+1. The approach is a bit convoluted involving two separate code structures and development lifecycle processes.
 For part of the process it uses individual files in regular project branches and then switches to using a single ARM templates in a dedicated `adf_publish` branch.
 1. The use of the `adf_publish` branch is artifical and breaks with source control best practices.
 The code folder structure should be the same between branches of the same project.

-That said deploying ADF objects is difficult and there is no easy answer.
+That said deploying ADF objects is difficult and there is currently no easy answer.
 The following section outlines the possible approaches.

 ### ADF Automation Options
 There are 3 primary options for automating the management and deployment of ADF objects:

 1. Individual Object Files
-   1. Most natural approach, what you'd expect to manage in code and through the development lifecycle
+   1. The most natural approach, what you'd expect to manage in code and through the development lifecycle
    1. Deployment is more complicated due to dependencies and triggers
    1. Only the PowerShell Az CmdLets let you create objects from individual JSON templates!
 1. Single ARM Template